Top of the page

 Catheter ablation is a way to get into your heart and fix the problem.
 Ablation is not surgery.

 Your doctor inserts thin tubes called catheters into a blood vessel in your groin, arm, or neck.
 Then your doctor feeds them into the heart.
 Wires in the catheters help the doctor find the problem areas.
-Then he or she uses the wires to send energy to destroy the tiny areas of heart tissue that are causing the problems.
+Then the doctor uses the wires to send energy to destroy the tiny areas of heart tissue that are causing the problems.

 It may seem like a bad idea to destroy parts of your heart on purpose.
 But the areas that are destroyed are very tiny.
 They should not affect your heart's ability to do its job.